ot4i/ace-demo-pipeline/README-codespaces.md

 ## Use cases

-As the ACE toolkit is not available (the web console is taken up with vscode and there is no X-Windows display), codespaces are most useful for incremental coding and fixing issues.
+The default container does not have the ACE toolkit available (the web console is taken up with vscode and there is no X-Windows display) and so these codespaces are most useful for incremental coding and fixing issues.
-Although it is possible to create message flows with a text editor, and this is supported as long as the format is exactly right, the toolkit is a much more efficient way to do this!

 For ESQL or Java coding, unit testing, or fixing CI build breaks, codespaces provide an easy-to-start environment that removes the need to install the product locally while still